arc-arnob/Healthe-master/index.md

 <br>

-# Diagnosis API
+# Medication API

 ## Purpose
-* This API will enable user to call Django Server running Machine Learning Models to performs diagnosis on the input reading.
-It is stand-alone service with independent endpoints.
+* This API will enable user to implement medication management for better pateint to store experience.
 * It requires `Authorization and Authentication API` to be implemented prior to use.

 ## Endpoints